LitExtension Blog

 When the plugin tax is a signal

 A plugin or two is normal.
-But if you're going through this checklist and answering “need a plugin for that” more than two or three times in the must-have tier, the problem isn't your app stack.
+But if you're going through this checklist and answering “need a plugin for that” more than two or three times, the problem isn't your app stack.
 It's the platform underneath it.
 Specific patterns to flag:

 • Guest checkout or reduced checkout steps require a paid app